tanisha03/a11y-friendly/README.md

 ## About the Blog

 This blog is my attempt at advocating accessibility to every developer to inculcate this practice.
 I am no expert in this field rather it is just an honest attempt.
 I call out to every web developer enthusiast to practice this and promote accessibility.
+The blog just includes some posts and code snippets on topics revolving around a11y.
+To refer to codes of accessible UI components in pure HTML, CSS and Javascript, visit [here](https://github.com/tanisha03/a11y)